Assembly-Language/github-with-assembly-Fizza-hub902/README.md

 In this we find the sum of even numbers
-We find the total of all even numbers we find the sum of even numbers by checking least significant bit
+We find the total of all even numbers we find the sum of even numbers by checking least significant bit we used loop jump and test commands to find sum